 Have you experienced any knee injuries during a weight-training exercise?
 Proper form not only helps us avoid injuries, it also helps us exercise more effectively.
 Here are some tips to help you strengthen the muscles and keep in top form!

 Rushing through workouts and ignoring our form could cause injury—especially for those of us with existing back or knee problems—or make our workouts less effective, setting back progress.

-The Physical activity guidelines for adults specify to accumulate at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic activity per week, with muscle strengthening activities that involve all major muscle groups on 2 or more days a week, for additional health benefits.
-WHO 2020, NPAG 2010).
+The Singapore Physical Activity Guidelines for adults specify to accumulate at least 150 to 300 minutes of aerobic physical activity per week, with muscle strengthening activities that involve all major muscle groups on 2 or more days a week, for additional health benefits.

 Let's find out how we can maintain proper form and avoid injuries when exercising!

 Form is how we position and move our bodies during exercise.
 Why is maintaining proper form important?